The questions should be how much melanoma can you pick off, and will picking at a melanoma make it spread?

-“And if it hasn’t, then it’s even worse because the surface can heal (so there is no visible mole tissue), and the remaining abnormal mole (invisibly under the surface of the skin) continues to grow under the skin, and can turn into melanoma and remain undetected until it has invaded deep into the skin, which when it reaches blood or lymph vessels is how it spreads (metastasizes), which is what kills people,” explains Dr. Schultz.
+“And if it hasn’t, then it’s even worse because the surface can heal (so there is no visible mole tissue), and the remaining abnormal mole (invisibly under the surface of the skin) continues to grow under the skin,” explains Dr. Schultz.

 Dr. Schultz knows that 10 percent of the time his excision doesn’t get the tentacles because the lab report comes back with this information.